IMG

 Abbotsbury can be reached from Dorchester or Weymouth.
 From Dorchester, a scenic route via Poundbury, Martinstown and the Hardy Monument is recommended.
 From Weymouth, via Chickerell and Portesham.
 From Abbotsbury, turn south on Church street following signs to the Swannery.

 The main entry point is at the car park on New Barn Road.
 From here, there is a walk of 400m through some fields to reach the swannery which is enclosed by a wall.
-When a party of visitors includes disabled or elderly people, vehicles may be driven directly to the swannery, avoiding the 400m walk.
+When a party of visitors includes disabled or elderly people, vehicles may be driven directly to the swannery gate, avoiding the 400m walk.
+The swannery site is accessible, with the paths suitable for wheelchairs, walkers and other mobility aids.

 Provide information on how to enter this site, which may include: